 The property type (terrace/ detached etc) also has influence in combination with thermal mass and insulation, if you are looking at heating a flat, for example, you could get intermittent influence from flats above, below and either side, this will may throw your weather compensation out of balance.

-Interestingly this can also be used in a way to spread heat gain and so internal reference can be more accurate across multiple room without zoning.
+Interestingly this can also be used in a way to spread heat gain so internal reference can be more accurate across multiple rooms without zoning.

 Emitters have different response rates, underfloor has a much slower response to radiators as it has to heat the floor before the air.
 This means that you would rather suit the emitter to the property type and usage pattern before you suit the control to the emitter.

 The lower the system temperature, the higher the 'self-regulation effect'.
 If you have larger radiators or even under-floor heating, particularly if your property is well insulated, your flow temperatures can come right down toward the target room temperature.
-When you have a system with flow temperatures that are close to room temperatures, when the room's internal temperature increases due to internal gains, the emitter output is reduced by a much higher % than a high-temperature system.
-Similarly, when the internal room temperature drops the emitter's heat output is increased much more than a high-temperature system.
+When you have a system with low temperatures that are close to room temperatures, when the room's internal temp increases due to internal gains, the emitter output is reduced by a much higher % than in a high-temperature system.
+Similarly, when the internal room temperature drops the emitter's heat output is increased much more than in a high-temperature system.

-Lets take an exagerated low temperature system for example, lets imagine we were targeting a room temperature of 20ºc and the emitter surface temperature was 22ºc.
-Because the emitter output is directly related if our room temperature, if the room increased to 21 the output of the emitter would half, and if the room temperature dropped to 19 the emitter output would increase by 50%, provided if maintained its 22ºc surface temp.
+Let's take an exaggerated low-temperature system, for example, let's imagine we were targeting a room temperature of 20ºc and the emitter surface temperature was 22ºc.
+Because the emitter output is directly related if our room temperature if the room increased to 21 the output of the emitter would be half, and if the room temperature dropped to 19 the emitter output would increase by 50%, provided it maintained its 22ºc surface temp.

-Now we don't necessarily require 22ºc radiators to benefit from this, but bare in mind weather compensation naturally runs at much lower temperatures throughout autumn and spring.
-When weather compensation runs at higher temperatures internal gains count much less in the load.
-As a genral rule of thumb we would say that you start to see tangible benefits from this once your system is down to a dt50 system or below, but you will again have to take the factors above into account also.
+Now we don't necessarily require 22ºc radiators to benefit from this, but bear in mind weather compensation naturally runs at much lower temperatures throughout autumn and spring.
+When weather compensation runs at higher temperatures, internal gains count much less in the load.
+As a general rule of thumb, we would say that you start to see tangible benefits from this once your system is down to a dt50 system or below, but you will again have to take the factors above into account also.

-The higher the potential self-regulation effect, the more pure, advanced wether compensation you can use, but also the more accurate your room temperatures will remain in general.
+The higher the potential self-regulation effect, the more pure, advanced weather compensation you can use, but also the more accurate your room temperatures will remain in general.

 All the above gives a basis to the considerations that could be taken (all be it with a pinch of salt) when selecting which control type to use, however, there are more proverbial weapons in our arsenal to combat the challenge of comfort and efficiency!

-Room influence is a feature on advanced weather compensated controls.
+Room influence is a feature of advanced weather-compensated controls.
 It requires a sensor to be located in the property which feeds back the actual room temperature to the main control.
-You can then select the amount of influence the control has on the weather compensation control, it could give a very small shift in flow temperature, or almost take over from wether compensation.
+You can then select the amount of influence the control has on the weather compensation control, it could give a very small shift inflow temperature, or almost take over from wether compensation.

-TRVs can be used in conjunction with weather compensation, and efficiently too if used correctly.
+TRV's can be used in conjunction with weather compensation, and efficiently too if used correctly.
 Set just above the target room temperature, this will prevent overheating in rooms that receive additional heat gain such as solar.
-Of course this may not prevent the over-heat but it will stop putting energy in the room unnecessarily and lower the output of the apliance.
+Of course, this may not prevent the over-heat but it will stop putting energy in the room unnecessarily and lower the output of the appliance.

 The higher required temperatures can mean a less efficient heat generated.
 We won’t go into too much more detail here as the rest is self-explanatory

-The main points to take away is that over zoning, or too differing temperatures between zones can save energy.
+The main point to take away is that over-zoning or too differing temperatures between zones can save energy.
 But also result in higher flow temperatures, and less efficient heat being used.

-These essentially control both the apliance flow temperature, and the flow-through each emitter to maintain a comfortable individual room.
-It has the benefits of full independent control of each room, therefor not wasting heat in unused areas, as well as dealing with internal influences independently, and diverting energy only where required.
+These essentially control both the appliance flow temperature and the flow through each emitter to maintain a comfortable individual room.
+It has the benefits of full independent control of each room, therefore not wasting heat in unused areas, as well as dealing with internal influences independently, and diverting energy only where required.

-The main factor regarding efficiency with this product is the customer's use in relation to the information above, for optimum use you would only set a slight differential between rooms, based on occupancy levels and internal wall insulation.
-To use this type of control as simple ‘on-off’ (in other word setting unused rooms to say 5oc and others at 21oc) will result in the apliance requiring much higher temperatures to heat the on rooms, as heat is lost into the ‘off’ rooms.
+The main factor regarding efficiency with this product is the customer's use in relation to the information above, for optimum use you would only set a slight difference between rooms, based on occupancy levels and internal wall insulation.
+To use this type of control as simple ‘on-off’ (in other words setting unused rooms to say 5oc and others at 21oc) will result in the appliance requiring much higher temperatures to heat the on rooms, as heat is lost into the ‘off’ rooms.

-However, this cannot be blamed on the control but is none the less how I would expect it is used most of the time.
+However, this cannot be blamed on the control but is nonetheless how I would expect it to be used most of the time.

 Another big disadvantage of this is the energy requirement that individual rooms could be left with, this will result in a lot of cycling and in turn wear of the appliance.
-Although again, that is not as such an issue with the controller, but a appliance spec issue.
+Although again, that is not such an issue with the controller, an appliance spec issue.
 However, appliances are constantly improving modulation rates.

-Regular occupancy will have much less benefit from a efficiency standpoint, especially in high heat loss houses where internal influence make much less impact.
+Regular occupancy will have much less benefit from an efficiency standpoint, especially in high heat loss houses where internal influence makes much less impact.

 The benefits of weather compensation over room compensation are that room temperatures are based on heat loss rather than one area, which may not reflect the rest of the property’s needs, less wear on the appliance, longer appliance run times, no knee-jerking and the lowest possible flow temperatures from the appliance and there for the maximum efficiency from condensing or COP.

-Room compensation benefits are that its more responsive with rapid heat up, responds to internal influence.
-Typically in the UK we have brick-built housing and most stock doesn’t have particularly great insulation, which is why weather compensation has a very big potential saving for the country as a whole, whilst adding comfort.
+Room compensation benefits are that its more responsive with rapid heat up, and responds to internal influence.
+Typically in the UK, we have brick-built housing and the most stock doesn’t have particularly great insulation, which is why weather compensation has a very big potential saving for the country as a whole, whilst adding comfort.

-Don't forget to sign up to our newsletter for our latest articles!
+Don't forget to sign up for our newsletter for our latest articles!